saitaiky/notebook/docs/docs/aws/development/cloudformation.md

 - automatically copy objects from an existing S3 bucket into the new one
 - implementing and using utility functions, such as string reversal functions

-:::infoUse Case: S3 bucket copying
+:::info Use Case: S3 bucket copying
 To copy all the objects from an existing S3 bucket to a new S3 bucket created by the CloudFormation template, you need to create a custom Lambda function that can copy the objects from the source bucket to the new S3 bucket.
 You can also define the options you want Amazon S3 to apply during replication, such as server-side encryption, replica ownership, and transitioning replicas to another storage class.
 :::
 ## Stack